Fuel Economy / MPG » 9

 As fuel-efficiency rules start to get tighter, Volkswagen has expanded the Jetta's array of engine offerings (five) and transmission options (four) to a range that's unmatched by any other compact sedan.
 The 2013 Volkswagen Jetta delivers EPA ratings ranging from 25 mpg combined for the TK to a projected 45 mpg combined for the new Jetta Hybrid model.

 Of the three gasoline engines, the most economical is the base 2.0-liter four with the five-speed manual transmission, at 28 mpg combined (24 mpg city, 34 mpg highway).
 That's not particularly laudable; even mid-size sedans like the Hyundai Sonata and Toyota Camry earn highway ratings of about 35 mpg.
-The least efficient Jetta of all is the 2.0-liter turbo four in the GLI model, fitted with the dual-clutch DSG automated manual gearbox, at 25 mpg (23 mpg city, 29 mpg highway).
+The least-efficient Jetta in the lineup, actually is the base Jetta S with the six-speed automatic--at 25 mpg (23 mpg city, 29 mpg highway).
 None of these numbers is particularly competitive with other gasoline-engined compacts, but that's what the diesel and hybrid models are for.

 The Jetta TDI diesel models are in a class of their own, at a combined rating of 34 mpg (30 mpg city, 42 mpg highway) with either the six-speed manual or the DSG automatic gearbox.
 Moreover, Jetta TDI owners almost uniformly report that in real-world use, they exceed the EPA ratings for their diesel cars, so fuel efficiency into the high 30s may be obtainable--especially on long-distance high-speed road trips, where diesels excel.